Patrick-Dolan/Factory.Solution/README.md

 ### Test Setup/Installation

 * Open the repo on your editor of choice/terminal
-* Navigate to ProjectName.Tests directory in your terminal
+* Navigate to Factory.Tests directory in your terminal
 * Run the following command to setup testing:
 <code>dotnet restore</code>
-* Run tests by going to the test project in the terminal (ProjectName.Solution/ProjectName.Tests) and running the following command:
+* Run tests by going to the test project in the terminal (Factory.Solution/Factory.Tests) and running the following command:
 <code>dotnet test</code>

 ## Known Bugs